oci-landing-zones/oci-landing-zone-operating-entities/addons/sovereign-controls/readme.md

 For pricing information about Object Storage see [Object Storage Pricing](https://www.oracle.com/cloud/storage/pricing/)

 ### Cloud Guard and Security Zones
 Cloud Guard is a security posture management service.
 It allows to set-up preemptive and remedial actions if security policies are violated.
-One-OE comes with pre-configured Cloud Guard for common rules and implements Security zones to implement parts of CIS security controls.
+OCI Sovereign Landing zones comes with pre-configured Cloud Guard for common rules and implements Security zones to implement parts of CIS security controls.

 Security Zones are set-up by default in all Standard Landing Zones without requiring modifications for Sovereign Landing Zone addon.